 Expression Description hasRole(String role) Returns true if the current principal has the specified role.
 For example, hasRole('admin') By default if the supplied role does not start with 'ROLE' it will be added.
-This can be customized by modifying the defaultRolePrefix on DefaultWebSecurityExpressionHandler. hasAnyRole(String roles) Returns true if the current principal has any of the supplied roles (given as a comma-separated list of strings).
+This can be customized by modifying the defaultRolePrefix on DefaultWebSecurityExpressionHandler. hasAnyRole(String... roles) Returns true if the current principal has any of the supplied roles (given as a comma-separated list of strings).
 For example, hasAnyRole('admin', 'user') By default if the supplied role does not start with 'ROLE' it will be added.
 This can be customized by modifying the defaultRolePrefix on DefaultWebSecurityExpressionHandler. hasAuthority(String authority) Returns true if the current principal has the specified authority.
-For example, hasAuthority('read') hasAnyAuthority(String authorities) Returns true if the current principal has any of the supplied authorities (given as a comma-separated list of strings) For example, hasAnyAuthority('read', 'write') principal Allows direct access to the principal object representing the current user
+For example, hasAuthority('read') hasAnyAuthority(String... authorities) Returns true if the current principal has any of the supplied authorities (given as a comma- separated list of strings) For example, hasAnyAuthority('read', 'write') principal Allows direct access to the principal object representing the current user authentication Allows direct access to the current Authentication object obtained from the SecurityContext permitAll Always evaluates to true denyAll Always evaluates to false isAnonymous() Returns true if the current principal is an anonymous user